Beliavsky/Fortran-code-on-GitHub/README.md

 [FORTRAN-Roots](https://github.com/bryand4140/FORTRAN-Roots): subroutines to find the roots of a single-valued function within a bounded interval, using a combination of Brent's method, the secant method, and interpolation, and to find the real and complex roots of an nth-degree polynomial, by Bryan Durham

 [GetRootsF](https://github.com/physicsfan/GetRootsF): routines for finding the roots of linear/non-linear equations, with or without derivative information, by Andrew Senchuk

+[gf_solver](https://github.com/gfell/gf_solver): finds the zeros of a function using the basic Newton method and switches to hybrid Newton-bisection if the max number of iterations is exceeded, by gfell

 [polyroots-fortran](https://github.com/jacobwilliams/polyroots-fortran): modern Fortran library for finding the roots of polynomials, by Jacob Williams